vmware/versatile-data-kit/projects/vdk-plugins/vdk-meta-jobs/README.md

 ![img_2.png](img_2.png)

-In this example what happens is
+In this example what happens is:
 * Job 1 will execute.
 * After Job 1 is completed, jobs 2,3,4 will start executing in parallel.
 * Jobs 5 and 6 will start executing after job 3 completes, but will not wait for the completion of jobs 2 and 4.